mlubinsky/mlubinsky.github.com/scala/README.md

 ### Tuple
 Unlike an Array or List, a tuple is Immutable and can hold objects with different Datatypes.
+Scala tuples combine a fixed number of items together so that they can be passed around as whole.
+A tuple is immutable and can hold objects with different types, unlike an array or list.

+### Case Classes

+Case classes provides a recursive decomposition mechanism via pattern matching, it is a regular classes which export their constructor parameter.
+The constructor parameters of case classes can be accessed directly and are treated as public values.

 ### App
 App is a helper class that holds the main method and its Members together.